Shriyam-Avasthi/FPS-Multiplayer-PC-/README.md

 # FPS-Multiplayer-PC-
-A basic working prototype of the multiplayer FPS Game developed using unity.
+A basic working prototype of a dedicated server-based real-time multiplayer FPS Game developed using UnityEngine and PhotonEngine.
-The project uses Photon Engine integration for server based connections.